Skip to main content

 The Peec comparison comes down to global reach versus attribution.
 Peec monitors over 10 engines, supports 115+ languages, and is purpose-built for brands operating across multiple countries.
 AthenaHQ's multi-region capability is Enterprise-only.
 If you sell in markets beyond English-speaking regions, Peec has a structural advantage.
 If you operate primarily in the US and need Shopify/GA4 integration to close the revenue loop, AthenaHQ wins.

 Profound holds the advantage in analytics depth and enterprise credibility.
 With $58 million in funding, clients like Ramp, MongoDB, and DocuSign, and 15+ million prompts tracked daily, Profound operates at a different scale.
-The tradeoff is that Profound Lite at $499 per month limits you to 100 daily prompts — a fraction of AthenaHQ's credit-based volume.
+The tradeoff is that Profound Lite at $499 per month limits you to 100 daily prompts, a fraction of AthenaHQ's credit-based volume.
 For analytics-heavy enterprise teams that prioritize data richness over breadth, Profound is worth the premium.
-For teams where prompt volume and coverage breadth matter more than depth, AthenaHQ is the better value.
+For teams where prompt volume and coverage breadth matter more, AthenaHQ is the better value.

 Comparing AthenaHQ to Cintra involves different categories entirely.
 AthenaHQ monitors and recommends.
 Cintra writes, publishes, builds citations, manages community signals, and runs the execution layer that actually moves visibility metrics.
 You can run both simultaneously: AthenaHQ for daily monitoring signals, Cintra for the execution that responds to those signals.
 AthenaHQ tells you where you stand.
 Cintra moves that number.